-Medcare and Aster Pharmacy announce International Tennis Superstar Andrey Rublev as Brand Ambassador
+Medcare And Aster Pharmacy Announce International Tennis Superstar Andrey Rublev As Brand Ambassador

-(MENAFN- Aster DM Healthcare) Dubai, United Arab Emirates, December 21, 2023 – Andrey Rublev, international tennis champion ranked at World No.5, joins Medcare and Aster Pharmacy as Brand Ambassador.
-Medcare, a premium healthcare brand with a presence across Dubai and Sharjah through 4 hospitals and 20 medical centres, would uphold this collaboration to showcase its world-class facilities matched with top-notch clinical excellence, in alignment with the Happiness begins with Health campaign, launched earlier this year, encouraging individuals to prioritize their own and their family’s well-being.
+(MENAFN- AETOSWire) Andrey Rublev, international tennis champion ranked at World No.5, joins Medcare and Aster Pharmacy as Brand Ambassador.
+Medcare, a premium healthcare brand with a presence across Dubai and Sharjah through 4 hospitals and 20 medical centres, would uphold this collaboration to showcase its world-class facilities matched with top-notch clinical excellence, in alignment with the Happiness begins with Health campaign, launched earlier this year, encouraging individuals to prioritize their own and their family's well-being.

 Andrey would also champion Aster Pharmacy's Wellness, Nutrition and Lifestyle segment which comprises of top brands and products to support an individual's health and wellness journey.